Cdrvo/Cold-Beans/0 DRIVING NOTES TO FUTURE TEAMS.md

 We wanted to add like many additional hands on this, but unfortunately, we never had time to do so. <br>
 this is why we're putting it on (your team)'s hands to expand on this if y'all have the chance! <br><br>
-right now, it currently has 4 Hands named `Fibonacci`, `House Rules`, `Deer in Headlights` and `PROCEED`.
+right now, it currently has 5 Hands named `Fibonacci`, `House Rules`, `Deer in Headlights`, `Jackpot` and `PROCEED`.
 If y'all have hand ideas to implement into House Rules, feel free!

 ## Combo Cards
 - are a consumable set that gives the player a temporary scoring boost in one hand